The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Problem Setup

 where we use the subscript $\mathcal{G}$ to emphasize that the expectation is only over the randomness of the augmentation function $g$.
-Furthermore, for a training data set $\X = ^\top$, we similarly define the augmentation mean and covariance operators with respect to the data set as:
+Similarly, we define the augmentation mean and covariance operators with respect to the training data set $\X = ^\top$ as:

-Finally, we call an augmentation distribution \textbf{unbiased on average}\footnote{Note that this definition of bias is completely different from the bias-variance decomposition that manifests in regression analysis, i.e.,~\eqref{decomppp}.} if $\mg(\x) = \x$. \end{definition} With this notation introduced, we now explain why DA gives rise to implicit regularization.
-For now we consider augmentation distributions that are unbiased on average for conceptual simplicity and leave the extension to distributions that are biased on average to Section \ref{bias_regress}.
-For such unbiased-on-average augmentation distributions, we can simply the objective~\eqref{DAobj} as:
+Finally, we call an augmentation distribution \textbf{unbiased on average}\footnote{Note that this definition of bias is completely different from the bias-variance decomposition that manifests in regression analysis, i.e.,~\eqref{decomppp}.} if $\mg(\x) = \x$. \end{definition}

-where the last two steps used the assumption that the augmentation distribution is unbiased on average.
-From this expression, it is clear that DA produces an \textit{implicit}, \textit{data-dependent} regularization $\|\T\|_{n\cg(\X)}^2$, defined by the augmentation covariance we just introduced.
-The heart of our analysis is a detailed investigation of the implications of this data-dependent regularization on generalization.